Irish rental income

 How do you declare your rental income?

+For individuals you must declare your rental income on your annual tax return.
 If your net rental income is less than €5,000, use myAccount to declare it through your Income Tax Return.
 You can do this by following these steps.

 2019 and subsequent years:

-- request 'Statement of Liability'
+- Request a 'Statement of Liability'.

-- click on 'Complete Income Tax Return'
+- Click on 'Complete Income Tax Return'.

-- in the ‘Non-PAYE income’ page, select ‘Other income’ and add ‘Rental Income’
+- In the ‘Non-PAYE income’ page, select ‘Other income’ and add ‘Rental Income’.

-- complete and submit the form.
+- Complete and submit the form.

 If you sell one of your rental properties, you may have to pay Capital Gains Tax (CGT).